EASYTAX, VAT fiscal representative

 In principle, a non-resident company in Croatia can recover all or part of the VAT incurred on its expenses.

-There are three different scenarios:
+There are three possible scenarios:

 • The company is established within the European Union or not, is already registered for VAT in Croatia, or is obliged to register for VAT in Croatia.
-In this case, it must apply for a VAT refund via the periodic VAT return filed in Croatia, according to a periodicity:monthly depending on threshold, quarterly depending on threshold/for certain services.
+In this case, it must apply for a VAT refund via the periodic VAT return filed in Croatia, according to a periodicity: monthly depending on threshold, quarterly depending on threshold/for certain services.

 • The company is established within the European Union, is not registered for VAT in Croatia and is not required to do so.
 In this case, a VAT refund should be requested via the electronic portal of the tax authorities in the country where the company is established.